Ureteral retrograde brush

 Why the Test is Performed

 This test is used to take a sample of tissue from the kidney or ureter.
 It is performed when an

 Abnormal results may show cancer cells (

 Risks for anesthesia and surgery in general are:

 - Bleeding, blood clots

-Another possible risk for this procedure is a hole (perforation) in the ureter.
+Another possible risk for this procedure is damage that creates a hole (perforation) in the ureter.
 This can cause scarring of the ureter and you may need another surgery to correct the problem.
 Tell your provider if you have an allergy to seafood.
 This could cause you to have an